igncp/apisix-admin-panel/README.md

 You can pass a custom `APISIX_ADMIN_KEY` env variable to interact with your APISIX instance.

 You can find information in the [Docker Hub page](https://hub.docker.com/r/igncp/apisix-admin-panel).

 ## Requirements

 - APISIX v3
+- Docker

+## Features already available

+- Create, read, update, and delete most entities (routes, consumers, consumer groups, etc.)
+- Support for most plugins, and you can always input raw JSON if the input is not yet supported
+- Multiple deployments modes
+- Supports requiring authentication to the web UI via a form

 ## Development